Telepact/telepact/SPECIFICATION.md

 ### 3.3.1 Function Calls

-For JAPIs offering functions, the JAPI provider implementation MUST set up a transport that allows for both receiving and returning JSON payloads to and from an API consumer.
+For JAPI providers offering functions for consumers to invoke, the JAPI provider implementation MUST set up a transport that allows for both receiving and sending JSON payloads to and from an API consumer.
 The full interaction will consist of the following:

-1. the sending of a JAPI Function Input JSON payload from a consumer that is received by the provider implementation through it's chosen IPC boundary,
+1. the sending of a Function Input JAPI Payload from a consumer that is received by the provider implementation through it's chosen IPC boundary,
-2. the passing of that JSON payload to a JAPI processor for parsing and validation
+2. the passing of that JSON payload to a JAPI processor for deserialization and validation
-3. the passing of the deserialized data from the function input payload to API implementation handlers to perform a function call,
+3. the passing of the deserialized data from the function input payload to handlers implemented by the API provider to perform a function call,
-4. the returning of the result of that function call back to the JAPI processor for validation and serialization into a JAPI Function Output JSON payload,
+4. the returning of the result of that function call back to the JAPI processor for validation and serialization into a Function Output JAPI payload
-5. the sending of the JAPI Function Output JSON payload from the provider through the IPC boundary back the consumer
+5. the sending of that JSON payload from the provider to the consumer through the IPC boundary

 HTTP Example: